 About This Interview

 In her three-hour Archive interview, Connie Chung outlines her career in journalism.
 She discusses her family's move from China to the United States, her childhood in the Washington D.C/Maryland area, and her time at the University of Maryland.
 She recalls getting her first job as a copy person at TV station WTTG in Washington, becoming newsroom secretary there, and finally advancing to news writer and on-air reporter.
 Chung describes getting hired at CBS News and speaks of experiencing racism and sexism in the newsroom.
 She touches on stories she covered at CBS and describes leaving the network to become a local news anchor in Los Angeles.
 Missing national news, she returned to the East Coast to join NBC News in New York.
 She details her time at both ABC and CNN, tells what it was like to work with husband Maury Povich on Weekends with Maury and Connie, and talks about adopting her son.
 Part 4 of the interview is a joint interview with Chung and Povich describing how they met, when they married, and what their favorite things are about each other.
-Karen Herman conducted the solo interview and Beth Cochran conducted the joint interview with Povich in New York City on December 15, 2009.
+Karen Herman conducted the solo interview and Beth Cochran conducted the joint interview with Povich on December 15, 2009 in New York, NY.